Tuskegee: Could it Happen Again…?

 Where Can I Present?
 UM-Flint is sponsoring two big conferences this year:

 • Meeting of Minds (MOM) is a collaborative conference for undergraduate students, co-sponsored by UM-Flint, UM-Dearborn, and Oakland University.
-This year’s MOM will take place right in our backyard at the UM-Flint campus on Friday, May 10, 2013.
+This year’s MOM will take place at UM-Dearborn on Friday, May 9, 2015.

 Both conferences allow students to do oral presentations, poster presentations, performances, and demonstrations.
 Additionally, students who present are eligible to have the papers they present published in the journals respective to each conference.